Marlin vs Swordfish: 5 Key Differences

 The pink flesh of the marlin is said to taste a lot like a swordfish.
 However, the swordfish is a considerably lighter meat.
 Marlin is a generally fatty fish.
 Making it have a fairly high fat content.
 Meaning, the marlin flesh is dense and flaky, similar to tuna with a strong flavor.
 On the other hand, marlin has a milder flavor than the swordfish.

 Swordfish meat is not only fattier, but it is thicker.
 The swordfish makes a fantastic fish meat for soups, grilling, or even sandwiches.
 The swordfish has a great taste while the marlin isn’t as famous for its flavors.
-Sushi is often seen using marlin as its main fish meat.
+Marlin can be used in sushi.

 Some people consider the taste similar to each other but most people would prefer swordfish to marlin in flavor and texture.